SB2318/UltimateHealth/README.md

 Again, it has been an incredible journey with all of you since May 10th to August 10th! 🚀 Thanks for selecting the repository.

+### In the meantime, I kindly request all contributors to review your pull requests (PRs) and confirm whether the appropriate levels have been added and if your assignments are included

 <table align="center">
     <thead align="center">
         <tr border: 1px;>